Applications for Funding

 Undergraduate Research Fellowship

 CCIH, in support of the Catholic Studies Minor, is funding a one-year fellowship to undergraduate students who are currently enrolled in the Catholic Studies Minor program.
+This fellowship comes with a $2000 scholarship.
 This fellowship is dedicated to support for CCIH funded faculty research projects as well as CCIH’s international research projects.
 Students submit completed applications online through the Loyola Undergraduate Research Opportunities Program (LUROP) by March 1.